geraintluff/jsfx-ui-lib/tutorial/2 - The Viewport Stack.md

 # JSFX-UI tutorial - The Stack

+Now we've drawn some text to the screen, we can move on to slightly more complicated layouts.

-The library always has a "drawing state".
-This holds various drawing parameters such as current viewport, colour, font, and so on.
+The library has a stack "drawing states".
+Each drawing state holds various drawing parameters such as current viewport, colour, font, and so on.

-The library actually keeps a stack of these drawing states.
-Let's look at a simple example, where we modify the viewport.
+Let's look at a simple example, where we specify the size of a button.

-## Altering the viewport

-The initial viewport is the whole available screen.

-### Drawing a button
+## Draw a button

-To draw a button, we call `control_button()` with the text to include as the button text:
+First, we draw a button, we call `control_button()` with the text to include as the button text:

 ```eel2
 @gfx